Our office will be closed Thursday, November 24th (all day) in observance of Thanksgiving Day. We will reopen on Friday, November 25th, at 8:30 am.

 University of Connecticut School of Medicine

-North Haven, CT Dr. Peter Buch is a clinical gastroenterologist with 37 years of teaching experience.
-Teaching is his passion and his style is case based, practical, interactive and fun.
+Manchester, CT Dr. Peter Buch is a highly regarded medical educator and double board-certified clinical gastroenterologist with over 35 years of experience.
+His passion is teaching, and his style is famously case-based, practical, and interactive.

-Assistant Professor, Departments of Psychiatry and Family, Community, and Preventive Medicine, University of Arizona College of Medicine Phoenix, Arizona
+Associate Professor, Departments of Psychiatry and Family, Community, and Preventive Medicine, University of Arizona College of Medicine Phoenix, Arizona Dr. Touch is an Associate Professor in the Departments of Psychiatry and Family, Community, and Preventive Medicine at the University of Arizona College of Medicine Phoenix (UA COM-P).

 Our staff can assist you with all your travel arrangements.